Types of Ultrasonic Transducers

 Piezoelectric cleaning systems are highly-reliable electronic devices when

-properly engineered.
+ultrasonic cleaner manufacturers would not use them.
 Generators are manufactured using surface mounted

 devices, transistors, and common MOSFET components, and run cool when compared